 If you click the green button, GitHub will provide you with the link you need to clone the project.
 Let’s clone it into your Desktop.
 Open up your terminal and run

 cd Desktop git clone https://github.com/TheAlgorithms/Python.git

-And, as simple as that was, you just performed your first clone!
+And, just like that, you just performed your first clone!

-Branches: In a project, at some point you will usually want to implement shiny new features, and this is where branching comes in.
-The implementation of a feature usually implies the presence of unstable code while the feature is being built, which is why you want to do that in a safe space, separate from your main code base.
-That spance is a branch.
+Branches: In a project, at some point, you will usually want to implement shiny new features, and this is where branching comes in.
+The implementation of a feature usually implies the presence of unstable code while the feature is being built, which is why you want to do that in a safe space, separate from your main codebase.
+That space is a branch.

 How to communicate with remote repositories

-Putting it all together, let’s suppose you performed a fork of some repo, cloned the project in your desktop and modified some files.
-Now you want to send those changes back into your remote Github repository.
-In order to do that, open up a teminal and access your project folder:
+Putting it all together, let’s suppose you performed a fork of some repo, cloned the project on your desktop, and modified some files.
+Now you want to send those changes back into your remote GitHub repository.
+In order to do that, open up a terminal and access your project folder:

 Now, add all changes:

 And make a push, which will make the changes show up in the remote repository.

 If you were working with more people on this project and one of your colleagues pushed changes to the remote repo, to add them back to your local repo you just have make a pull, which is like a push, but the other way around: